Sandwich fillings for kids

 Pick and mix fillings

-- For older children who might be getting their own lunch on a school day, fill a large box or the veg drawer of your fridge with portions of different proteins (ham, tuna, hard boiled egg, cheese, bean dips, etc) and ready sliced veg and salad, this way you’ll have control of how much is being eaten without lunch being a free-for-all of the ingredients you need for dinner – or were hoping to make last all week.
+- For older children, fill a large box or the veg drawer of your fridge with portions of different proteins (ham, tuna, hard-boiled egg, cheese, bean dips, etc) and ready sliced veg and salad.
+This way you’ll have control of how much is being eaten without lunch being a free-for-all of the ingredients you need for dinner – or were hoping to make last all week.

 What fillings to avoid